BioReason: Incentivizing Multimodal Biological Reasoning within a DNA-LLM Model: Training Details

-\begin{itemize}[leftmargin=1em,itemsep=2pt,parsep=0pt] \item \textbf{Correctness Reward.} Assigns a reward of 2.0 if the extracted final answer contains the correct answer (case-insensitive substring match), and 0.0 otherwise.
+\item \textbf{Correctness Reward.} Rewards $+2.0$ if the extracted final answer matches or contains the ground-truth answer (case-insensitive substring match), and $0.0$ otherwise.

-\item \textbf{Conciseness Reward.} Adds 0.5 if the extracted answer contains four or fewer words, encouraging brevity in final responses and preventing loopholes around the correctness reward.
+\item \textbf{Conciseness Reward.} Rewards $+0.5$ if the extracted final answer contains ten or fewer words, encouraging brevity in final responses and preventing loopholes around the correctness reward.

-\item \textbf{Strict Format Reward.} Assigns 0.5 if the entire completion matches a strict pattern with a single <think> block followed by a final answer line, with newline-separated segments and correct opening/closing tags.
+\item \textbf{Format Reward.} Rewards $+0.5$ if the completion strictly follows the required reasoning structure of a single \texttt{<think>} block followed by a newline and final answer, with properly closed tags. \end{itemize}

-\item \textbf{Soft Format Reward.} Adds 0.5 if the completion loosely matches the expected <think>...</think> format, allowing more relaxed token spacing or structure.

-\item \textbf{Tag Count Reward.} Adds up to 0.25 based on whether exactly one <think> and one </think> tag are present, with 0.125 points awarded for each. \end{itemize}

-Each reward component is computed independently and summed per sample.
-The reward signal is not learned or differentiable, and is used solely within the GRPO training loop to compute group-normalized advantages.
+Each reward component is computed independently and summed per sample, yielding a total reward in $[0, 2.5]$.
+Rewards are non-differentiable and used solely within GRPO to compute group-normalized advantages.
+No learned critic or value function is used.